-Parking studies undertake a comprehensive look at current parking availability in Downtown Oakville, Kerr Village and Bronte Village.
-The studies make recommendations for future parking in these commercial districts.
+Parking studies undertake a comprehensive look at current parking use, availability, policies and programs.
+The studies make recommendations for future parking in Oakville.

 Building upon the Urban Mobility and Transportation Strategy, and Community Energy Strategy, the Town of Oakville is conducting a parking study to help determine the current and future needs of parking within our community.
 The study will help develop a strategy that will manage parking demands, foster good urban design, support economic development and look at ways to encourage alternative forms of transportation such as cycling, walking, and transit.

 Parking management plays an important role in the town's plan to manage current and future urban mobility.
 This study will collect data such as vehicle ownership, parking utilization, parking duration, and parking space size requirements to determine current parking demand for various communities within Oakville, and plan for the future.